Useful Eagle Scout Helps and Forms

 Three Fires Council has provided the Word version of the Eagle Service Project Workbook and has verified that it is the official Eagle Scout Service Project Workbook No. 512-927, 2011 printing.
 The Word file was created until the interactive version is issued by National.
 It is not permissible for district, units or individual to make any additions, deletions, or changes.
 The candidate can only fill in information in the appropriate areas but cannot make any changes as defined above.

-Eagle Scout Rank Application - Replaces ALL former EAGLE Applications as of January 1, 2012.
-Download this, & you can fill out this PDF version on your computer, or you can print it out & fill it out on paper. - 512-728 Eagle Scout Rank Application
+2014 Eagle Scout Rank Application - Replaces ALL former EAGLE Applications as of January 2014.
+This version has the spot for Cooking Merit Badge.
+Download this, & you can fill out this PDF version on your computer, or you can print it out & fill it out on paper. - 512-728 2014 Eagle Scout Rank Application

 Eagle Scout Character Reference - New version as of March, 2011